 Is snoring or sleep apnea ruining your life or the life of someone you know?
-Future of Dentistry can do something about it!
+Future of Dentistry in Massachusetts can do something about it!

 Recent research has led to the development of a simple and safe anti-snoring device that reduces or even eliminates snoring.
 The device is similar to a mouthpiece that positions the lower jaw forward as you sleep.
 The tongue, being attached to the lower jaw, is simultaneously pulled forward, which makes it less likely to fall back into the throat, block the airways and cause snoring.

 Many people are unaware that they have sleep apnea and, as a result, the condition goes untreated.
 That has a detrimental effect on your quality of life.
 When snoring is so loud that it disturbs the sleep of the snorers and their family members, it may be a sign of a related condition known as obstructive sleep apnea (OSA).

 OSA is a breathing disorder that can, in some cases, lead to life-threatening incidents such as heart irregularities and stroke.
 People with OSA actually stop breathing at night because of airway blockage caused by a relaxed tongue.
 When breathing stops, carbon dioxide builds up in the bloodstream.
 This alerts the brain and the eerie silence is followed by a gasping, snorting sound.
 Each episode lasts long enough so that one or more breaths are missed.
 The episodes occur repeatedly during sleep.

 A typical apnea sufferer will stop breathing 30 times per hour for 30 seconds each time.
 That’s 15 minutes an hour of not breathing.
 Can you imagine the consequences of failing to get vital oxygen to your body’s cells?
 They slowly starve for oxygen, increasing the likelihood of chronic diseases such as high blood pressure, heart disease, and stroke.